 What Is An Occupational Disease?

 Under Florida state law, occupational diseases are treated in the same way that workplace accident injuries are treated.
 If you can prove your disease to be an occupational disease, then it is compensable by workers compensation.
-You can find this out when you chat with an attorney workers comp specialist.
+You can find this out when you chat with an experinced notary public Brampton attorney.
 An occupational disease is defined as one in which the “nature of the employment” is the biggest contributing force behind the disease.
 Florida Statute 440.151 stipulates that the presence of the disease has to be proven by medical testing along with the examination of a physician, and the hazards of the disease have to be associated with the occupation and sufficient exposure to a specific, harmful, substance that needs to be proven to be present in the workplace in order to support causation.
 Some examples of common occupational or industrial diseases include:

 - Lung diseases in miners and other workers